rrebusit/R-stroke-logistic-regression/README.md

 # stroke-logistic-regression
-a classification project using logisting regression
+a classification project using logistic regression